Pursuing a PhD is a unique and personal experience.

 Feed Your Intellectual Curiosity

-A PhD is an academic degree given those who expand the boundaries of human knowledge in some specific area of science.
+A PhD is an academic degree given to those who expand the boundaries of human knowledge in some specific area of science.
 Thus, it is a form of social recognition.
 Maybe you have a curious mind and are interested in diving deep into a particular technology.
 In that case, a PhD is an excellent opportunity to satisfy your intellectual curiosity while making at least one significant contribution to humanity.
 Researching in Computer Science is particularly exciting because software technology moves faster than other areas of science.
 Every day, a new programming language is being created, a new paradigm or methodology is proposed, a new piece of open-source software is released, etc. The feeling of being at the forefront of such a technological revolution could be extremely gratifying.

 Unlike other educational degrees, a PhD student is normally paid to do research in something interesting.
 This allows experimenting with cutting-edge technology while receiving adequate funding to do so.
 Learning about advanced topics and performing research experiments demands a considerable amount of time.
 Thus, the PhD is one of the few opportunities in life in which one officially has the time to invest in such things.
 Research is a creative activity, and it’s fine if some experiment doesn’t give you the expected results.
 This is a position that can hardly be found when working in the industry, where the market pressure favors rapid development and well-established technologies.

 In Computer Science, there are distinct levels of understanding.
-Knowing how to compile a piece of code is not the same as understanding how the code is compiled.
+Knowing how to compile a piece of code is different from understanding how the code is compiled.
 Understanding a compiler is different from developing a new technique to make it efficient, and this is in turn different from creating a new and better compiler.
 A PhD is a unique opportunity to dive deep into a particular technology, at the very minimum level of detail, to leave a footprint on it.
 If you possess this urge to learn and experiment, and at the same time, dream about making a difference in the world, then a PhD will give you a chance to pursue such sublime goals.

 Become a Professional Researcher

-The principal objective of a PhD is to train students to become professional researchers.
+The principal goal of a PhD is to train students to become professional researchers.
 Getting a position as a researcher is perceived to be a synonym of holding a very gratifying job.
 There are two types of professional researchers: academic professors and industrial researchers.
 The first group is tied to universities and has more freedom to pick their research topic, which explains why the research made in academia is often more theoretical.
 Industrial researchers often work at large companies and are more focused on producing practical results that could be translated into economic profit.

 Some people love the research freedom offered by academia and, at the same time, enjoy the teaching labor.
 Notice that if you want to teach at the highest level (i.e., at universities), you certainly need a PhD (and more).
 On the other hand, many professors love being doing something different from making money for a private company.
 They feel happy staying in this idyllic limbo where knowledge is king.
 Furthermore, staying in academia brings other sorts of benefits.
 For example, in most societies, respectable professors enjoy a privileged social status and recognition.
 This allows you to reach a sense of personal fulfillment.